Texas-Robotics-Academy/markdown/in_person/programming_math.md

 string	| "Hello World"
 bool	| true/false

 An object that weighs 1.0 pounds on Earth would weigh 0.1654 pounds on the moon.
 You will now write a short computer program which converts Earth weight to Moon weight.
+(This is a brief outline of all the steps.)

 1. Save the conversion factor (0.1654) as the variable `conversionFactor`